ndwarshuis/org-sql/doc/table-descriptions.md

 ## timestamp_repeaters

-Each row stores the repeater component for a timestamp
+Each row stores the repeater component for a timestamp.

 | Column | Description |
 |  -  |  -  |